pyodide/pyodide-blog/content/posts/react-in-pyodide.md

 ## Building a React "hello world" example

 Let's see how you would build a simple React "hello world" example in Python.
+The goal will be to create a simple component that will show "Hello world".
+A component is the most basic unit in React, which can be reused and composed to create more complex UIs; you can read more about it [here](https://reactjs.org/docs/components-and-props.html).

 You could use [`create-react-app`](https://github.com/facebook/create-react-app) to generate a template app.
 Then, inside the `App.js` file, you would write something like this:

 ```jsx
 import React from 'react';